Troubleshooting#

 Add --explain for enhanced diagnostics with explanations and correct syntax examples:

-edg validate config --config workload.yaml --explain
+edg validate config --config workload.edg --explain

 Use edg functions to search for available functions by name: